trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 ### GitHub Actions

-The following workflow can be used to test custom CodeQL queries in GitHub Actions:
+The [`trailofbits/setup-codeql`](https://github.com/trailofbits/setup-codeql) workflow can be used to test custom CodeQL queries in GitHub Actions:

 ```yml
 name: Test CodeQL queries